 Corporate groups with substantial GRIP balances but no RDTOH may consider planning to trigger capital gains to generate refundable tax before the start of their fiscal year that begins in 2019.
 This type of planning is complex, will result in an up-front payment of tax, and should not be undertaken without appropriate tax advice.

 The recent CRA passive income changes to the taxation of investment income earned by private corporations have created challenges for small business owners, but planning is available to mitigate some of the issues or take advantage of opportunities.
-For more information, please contact Manning Elliott tax advisor, Bryan Hubbell, CPA, CGA with any questions or submit a contact form inquiry.
+For more information, please contact the Manning Elliott tax team.

 1A large corporation is a corporation that alone or as part of an associated group has taxable capital of $10 million or more.
 For large corporations, the allowable small business deduction is reduced on a straight-line basis for taxable capital between $10 million and $15 million.
 Once a corporate group has taxable capital of $15 million or more there is no small business deduction available.